CommonsBuild/tec-shutdown/DEPLOYMENT_GUIDE.md

 - State is stored in the Proxy, not the Implementation
 - Owner can upgrade to new Implementation via UUPS pattern
 - The Implementation address can change, but Proxy address stays constant
+- **A non-transferable snapshot is automatically created on deployment** from the source TEC token
+- The snapshot is frozen at the deployment block number

 ## Contract State Machine